microsoft/pxt-arcade/docs/hardware/raspberry-pi/cardboard-control-panel/rpi-setup.md

 Use the program to determine which header those buttons will go to.

-- [ ] pressing EXIT exits the current game and goes back to the selection screen.
+- [ ] pressing **EXIT** exits the current game and goes back to the selection screen
-- [ ] pressing MENU will pop up the game menu
+- [ ] pressing **MENU** will pop up the game menu

-Once you're done connecting all the wires, press A B A B A B to terminate the configuration program.
+Once you're done connecting all the wires, press the **A** an **B** buttons in this order, **A B A B A B**, to terminate the configuration program.
-You should now see game selection menu.
+You should now see the game selection menu.
-Next time you reboot your Pi, it will go straight to the menu, and skip the configuration program.
+Next time you reboot your Pi, it will go straight to the menu and will not run the configuration program.

 ### Update or customize the menu

-If you want to customize the menu displayed on the Pi,
+If you want to customize the menu displayed on the Pi:

 * clone https://github.com/microsoft/pxt-arcade-cabinet-menu
 * follow instructions to build project
 * click ``|Download|`` and select the **Pi 0** hardware profile
 * test your menu changes in the simulator
 * make sure that your project is named **.menu**
-* **Compile** and drop the menu into your ARCADE drive after connecting your Pi to the computer.
+* **Compile** and drop the menu into your ARCADE drive after connecting your Pi to the computer